jayunit100/k8sprototypes/peri2/README.md

 ```

 # Dedication
+ Hey!

-This file is dedicated to the original TKG-Windows team, Gab Satchi, PeriThompson, and Jay Vyas, who created
+This file is dedicated to the original TKG-Windows team, Gab Satchi, PeriThompson, and Jay V,
-the original CAPV windows YTT installation templates, named "peri.min.sh".

-Please honor them with a moment of silence every time that you run this script.
-Or, every time that you ever run any kind of Kubernetes container on any cluster API Installation.
+And the script that started it all: peri.min.sh !!!